duc-anh-2002/duc-anh-2002.github.io/_pages/about.md

 ---
 permalink: /
-title: "Duc Anh Nguyen"
+title: "Duc-Anh Nguyen"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
-My name is Duc Anh Nguyen.
+My name is Duc-Anh Nguyen.
 In Vietnamese, my name is written as Nguyễn Đức Ánh.
-You can call me Duc Anh for short.
+You can call me Duc-Anh for short.

 I'm an **AI Research Resident** at **Qualcomm AI Research** (formerly VinAI Research), where I have the great chances to work under the guidance of [Dr. Toan Tran](https://scholar.google.com.vn/citations?user=PnwSuNMAAAAJ&hl=vi) and [Prof. Tan Nguyen](https://tanmnguyen89.github.io/).